elotroalex/chiens/_texts/translation.md

 - velvet
 - gold fabrics
 - of hilltops and valleys
-- of petals, of cries and startled fawns
+- of petals, of cries of a startled fawn
 - Some day
 - once upon a time
 - sisters, equals, will take each others' hands in the torture chambers
 - and the world will gently lean down its horned head to die

 - days tidy as an orphanage going to Mass
-- days with their polite-assassin tunes
+- days with the airs of a well-mannered assassin
 - robbed of milk, herbs and hours
 - with their mines of wild cherry
 - with their galley curtsies by the swans' route
-- with their familiar castle airs
+- with the airs of a familiar castle

 ---